Henry Gwazda for Marblehead Schools

 We have had some issues with legal representation over the past few years.
 Our law firm dropped us as a client in 2023, and then the committee hired a new law firm without doing their due diligence to seek out and review a slate of potential candidates.
 While the School Committee is exempt from typical procurement procedures when hiring a law firm, it would have been more responsible to conduct a proper search.

 We've spent a tremendous amount of money on legal fees in the past two years with the issues with our Superintendent, the contract negotiations, and the flag policy.
 Numerous independent lawyers who reviewed the flag policy that the School Committee's legal counsel submitted have pointed out glaring legal issues.
+That's after spending $334,734 on legal counsel in Fiscal Year 2024.

 It's time to do a proper review of our legal counsel to be sure we're being properly represented, and we're not wasting precious funds that could be going towards our facilities, our educators, and our students.